swaptacular/swpt_accounts/protocol.rst

    prepared transfer) wants the recipient and the sender to see. [#note-limitations]_

-   Server implementations MAY impose additional limits on the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the limit is correctly stated in the ``transfer_note_max_bytes`` field in `AccountUpdate`_ messages.
+   Server implementations MAY further limit on the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the limit is correctly stated in the ``transfer_note_max_bytes`` field in `AccountUpdate`_ messages.

    If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.